 What is Chicken Karahi?

-Chicken Karahi, also called Kadai chicken, originates from the Khyber Pakhtunkhwa region of Pakistan and is often made with bone-in chicken.
-However, you can also prepare it with goat, lamb, beef, or fish.
-Aside from protein, ripe, juicy tomatoes are the heart of authentic karahi recipes, lending their rich, tangy flavor to the salan (curry).
+Chicken karahi, or chicken kadai, hails from the Khyber Pakhtunkhwa region of Pakistan and is traditionally made with bone-in chicken.
+That said, the dish works beautifully with goat, lamb, beef, or fish.
+Ripe, juicy tomatoes are at the heart of any authentic karahi recipe, giving the salan its rich, tangy flavor.

 - Cumin: Toast the whole cumin seeds to pronounce their flavor.

-- Ginger: Using fresh ginger (and lots of it) is a prominent feature in karahi recipes, and they are my favorite part!
-The ginger flavors the masala and serves as a tasty garnish once the dish is ready.
+- Ginger: Using fresh ginger (and lots of it) is a prominent feature in karahi recipes.
+Fresh ginger flavors the shorba and serves as a tasty garnish once the dish is ready.

 How to Make Chicken Karahi